-The Mental Health and Wellbeing Commission (MHWC) deals with complaints about Victorian publicly funded mental health and wellbeing services.
+The Mental Health and Wellbeing Commission (the Commission) deals with complaints about Victorian publicly funded mental health and wellbeing services.

-Complaints to the MHWC are often about difficulties in accessing publicly funded mental health and wellbeing services, or the treatment and care provided by them.
+Complaints to the Commission are often about difficulties in accessing publicly funded mental health and wellbeing services, or the treatment and care they provide.

-If you’re not sure whether the MHWC can help you, contact us.
-There is ‘no wrong door’ at the MHWC.
+There is ‘no wrong door’ at the Commission.
 Even if we can’t help with your concerns, we will do our best to connect you with people who can.
+Please get in touch with us(opens in a new window) to discuss your concerns.

 Differences between the public and private mental health and wellbeing systems

-Complaints about publicly funded mental health and wellbeing services in Victoria are dealt with by the MHWC.
+We deal with complaints about publicly funded mental health and wellbeing services in Victoria.

-For more information on Victoria’s public mental health and wellbeing system, visit:
+For more information on Victoria’s public mental health and wellbeing system, visit the Department of Health - About Victoria's Mental Health Services.

 The private mental health and wellbeing system in Victoria includes private hospitals and private psychiatrists, psychologists and general practitioners (GPs).
 The Health Complaints Commissioner deals with complaints about private mental health and wellbeing services and providers in Victoria including GPs.